Aircomms img

 We created a B2B site for selling products in bulk to authorized buyers of the bank.
 We also set up a staging server for the B2B site and provided the hosting environment along with the staging server.

-We set up the WP website using the Sway theme and designed the website using the default features of the theme.
-The B2B site had the following plugins setup:
+We set up the WP website using the Sway theme and set up the following plugins:

 • WooCommerce